Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 ## Introduction

 Given that Panther Chameleon (Furcifer pardalis) colors are polymorphic traits, and they are a sexually dimorphic species, selective breeding for a given color is challenging and many people fail to achieve a consistent result.
-If you are not familiar with what a polymorphic trait is, you should probably start by reading our previous genetics post about our \[Furcifer pardalis Body Color Inheritance Theory\]({{< ref "blog/2022-07-23-body-color-theory" >}}).
+If you are not familiar with what a polymorphic trait is, you should probably start by reading our previous genetics post about our [Furcifer pardalis Body Color Inheritance Theory]({{< ref "blog/2022-07-23-body-color-theory" >}}).
 Polymorphic traits do not have discrete results, and they produce a distribution of results with a mean roughly situated between the sire (father) and dam (mother).
 However, when breeding for male color, dams have to be estimated using their male ancestors before they have been bred and using their male offspring after they have been bred.
 We can just look at the sire to see what traits he carries, so there is basically no uncertainty there.
 He is what he is.

 Most breeders do not understand Panther Chameleon genetics and cannot be expected to produce a given phenotype such as yellow body blue bar or red body blue bar.
 Many will even throw their hands up and say "you can't know."
 We learn more about Panther Chameleon genetics with every pairing and share that information in blog posts and photo galleries.
 Hopefully, that provides a better grounding for what we do and don't know, and it enables our customers to make informed decisions.